Skip to Main Content

 The Installation Process

 Once you’ve decided to commit to underground downspouts along with another essential repair, it’s time to think about installation.
-The good news is that the installation process should only take the professionals in the Winston-Salem, NC, area a day or two to complete.
+The good news is that the installation process should only take professionals a day or two to complete.
 The process typically involves the following steps:

 When and How to Unclog Underground Downspouts

 Basement and foundation leaks are annoying enough to deal with on their own, but they’re much more annoying to deal with than an underground downspout leak.
-It is possible that your downspouts may start to leak if the rain in your area has been especially heavy.
+Your downspouts may start to leak if the rain in your area has been especially heavy.
 The good news is that your pipes will let you know when it’s time to clean them out.

 You’ll know it’s time to clean your downspouts when you have the following: